-- (1) name (optional): The name of the identifier property. - (2) type (optional): A name that indicates the NHibernate type. - (3) column (optional defaults to the property name): The name of the primary key column. - (4) unsaved-value (optional defaults to a "sensible" value): An identifier property value that indicates that an instance is newly instantiated (unsaved), distinguishing it from transient instances that were saved or loaded in a previous session. - (5) access (optional defaults to property): The strategy NHibernate should use for accessing the property value.
+(1) name (optional): The name of the identifier property.

+- (2) type (optional): A name that indicates the NHibernate type. - (3) length (optional): If the type takes a length and does not already specify it, its length. - (4) column (optional defaults to the property name): The name of the primary key column. - (5) unsaved-value (optional defaults to a "sensible" value): An identifier property value that indicates that an instance is newly instantiated (unsaved), distinguishing it from transient instances that were saved or loaded in a previous session.